Chancellor, Virginia: History

 Chancellor, Virginia is situated about 0.17 miles south of the intersection of Old Plank Road and Chancellor Road.
 Chancellor was established as a whistle stop on the Potomac, Fredericksburg and Piedmont Railroad, which began service in about 1878.
 The original name of the stop was Screamersville and the stop was nine miles west of the Fredericksburg Station.
 A local historian, Catherine Hilldrup Stanley attributed the name to the screaming of children when the train came to the station.
 The name was changed by the railroad sometime about 1927.
 The photo of a 1927 ticket still carries the Screamersville stop.
 The name change was the result of a September 1926 petition to the State Corporation Commission.
 The railroad was closed in January 1938.

-On October 1889, word went out over the national wires that an Adventist sect near Screamersville, had predicted that the world would come to an end on October 23, 1889.
+In October 1889, word went out over the national wires that an Adventist sect near Screamersville, had predicted that the world would come to an end on October 23, 1889.
 Elder R.C.
 Brown lead a group of about 50 adventists in this vigil.
 In 1896 Captain Albert Reynolds, Company F, Fifty-fifth Virginia Regiment, on his way to Chancellorsville, was "passing by Screamersville, where the Second Adventists were holding a camp-meeting.
 The tents looked quite pretty, reminding me of the time when the Army of Northern Virginia dwelt in tents".
 The Screamersville Adventist camp was used at least through 1907.